Tudor IT Process Assessment: Overview

 A process assessment is conducted to get a clear view of the current practices in an organization in a particular domain (e.g. the IT service management domain in TIPA for ITIL).
 The goal is to compare these practices to a renowned reference so that the current status of the processes can be measured and appropriate suggestions for process improvement can be made.

 The gap analysis helps identify SWOTs, get a clear picture of the current state and identify improvement recommendations.

-Interviews with process actors are used to understand the way the process is performed and a process maturity rating scale is used to measure the gap between the frame of reference and the field reality.
+Interviews with process actors are used to understand how process is performed and a process maturity rating scale is used to measure the gap between the frame of reference and the field reality.

 An assessment project starts with a clear goal statement to define the scope of the project.
 The project involves a series of roles who take part in the assessment.
 The project is organized in 6 phases.
 It is supported by several tools (templates and spreadsheets) provided in the TIPA Toolbox.